vikramriyer/vikramriyer.github.io/_posts/2020-10-09-fastai-chapter6-questionnaire.md

 Now, this means, the softmax assumes that the labels are mutually exclusive i.e. it tries to push one value to be greater than the others.
 With, multi-label classification this is not the case.
 The labels might not be interdependent at all.
 In practice, for such problems it might not be a wise choice to squish the values to 1 because of the independence between the labels.

 __Final Note__: Using a softmax will not give errors.
-It might just be bad choice for the problem due to its assumption of dependence betweent the values.
+It might just be bad choice for the problem due to its assumption of dependence between the values.

 ### Q11.
 Why is nll_loss not an appropriate loss function when using a one-hot-encoded target?